instructor-ai/instructor-js/docs/examples/query_decomposition.md

 ## Conclusion

 In this example, we demonstrated how to use the OpenAI Function Call `ChatCompletion` model to plan and execute a query plan using a question-answering system.
-We defined the necessary structures using Pydantic and created a query planner function.
+We defined the necessary structures using Zod and created a query planner function.